bartvandebiezen/css-conventions/README.md

 - Makes it easier to integrate images or other media formats based on pixels in your layout.
 - Makes sure you don't get nummers like '0.29310344827586204em' (this is an actual used number).
 - Sizing in pixels reduces development time.
-- Fonts and line-heights look more identical between browsers.
-- Sizes in ems are allowed, but only in specific cases: when it should actually be based on the current font-size.
+- Sizes in ems or rems are allowed, but only when it should actually be based on the font-size.
 For example a max width of 30 ems to make sure lines never get too long.

 See ['W3C Recommendations about lengths'](http://www.w3.org/TR/CSS21/syndata.html#length-units) for further reading.